thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 I respond to representations of masculinity with a sense of *want* from somewhere deep in my gut.
 For a long time, I felt that it was some patriarchal influence on writers, that none of them truly understood how to write compelling women and it was up to me, the most feminist of all, to fill in that gap.
 But I couldn’t do it.
 I wrote women that compelled me: women I related to, women I thought were hot, women I just thought were cool, but still, femininity could not fulfil the fantasy that masculinity could.
 I was obsessed with the way that men in films dressed and carried themselves, the way they interacted with each other, with women, the way they talked, the way they smiled.
 Representations of masculine beauty always felt so much more *real* to me than those of feminine beauty – the effortless tousle of the hair, the laughter lines; the rebellious freedom of boyhood; the dark eyes that glow under grainy film, the stubble, the markers of exhaustion that make me look haggard and him look gorgeous.

 I need to make it clear that I am not describing a sexual attraction.
 I am old enough now to understand the difference between wanting to look at someone and wanting to *become* them.
 Is this how it feels for straight women who long for other women?
-This longing to become felt so central to my girlhood.
+This longing *to become* was so central to my girlhood.
 I never wanted to grow up into one of the perfect women everyone I knew lusted for.
 Masculinity, especially queer masculinity, called to something I didn’t have the language to understand yet.

 I never sought it out, only stumbled upon it from time to time.
 Growing up on fandom Instagram and Tumblr, I knew that girls could, under *no* circumstances, feel this way about queer men.
 It was denounced as fetishism – dirty.
 I’m not denying that, culturally, we sexualise queer men, and fandom culture, at least when I last engaged in it, exacerbated this sexualisation in frankly bizarre ways.
 But I was so afraid of being one of *those* girls that I refused to grant the longing truth.
 I let it fester.
 I blamed it on sexist writers and internalised misogyny.
 I let it affirm that I wasn’t attracted to men at all.